 Is raw honey good for dandruff?

-Raw honey and specifically Manuka honey have been used as alternative medicine for quite some time now.
+Raw honey and specifically Manuka honey have been used as an alternative medicine for quite some time now.
 It’s been used as a powerful natural healing remedy without any research behind it.
 But, that’s changing.
 Is raw honey good for dandruff?

 Studies done on raw honey